-The following table sets forth certain information known to us regarding beneficial ownership of our common stock as of the Record Date, April 4, 2022, by: (i) each person or entity, or group of affiliated persons or entities, that is known by us to beneficially own more than five percent of our outstanding common stock; (ii) each of our directors (including nominees); (iii) each of our named executive officers; and (iv) all of our directors, nominees and executive officers as a group.
+The following table sets forth certain information known to us regarding beneficial ownership of our common stock as of the close of business on April 3, 2023 (the "Record Date"), by: (i) each person or entity, or group of affiliated persons or entities, that is known by us to beneficially own more than five percent of our outstanding common stock; (ii) each of our directors (including nominees); (iii) each of our named executive officers; and (iv) all of our directors, nominees and executive officers as a group.

 The information in the following table is based upon information supplied by our executive officers, directors and principal stockholders and information disclosed in filings with the SEC through the Record Date.
-Applicable percentage ownership is based on 42,985,508 shares of common stock outstanding at the Record Date.
+Applicable percentage ownership is based on 43,465,161 shares of common stock outstanding at the Record Date.